 Q: Does Texas Health Dallas offer a support group for bariatric patients?

 A: Texas Health Dallas holds supports group meetings the third Wednesday of every month starting at 6:30 p.m.
 Prior patients, their family members, as well as anyone considering having bariatric surgery are encouraged to attend.
 Please contact the bariatric coordinator at 214-345-5155 for additional information, or visit TexasHealth.org/dallassupport.

 Q: What is the process if I want to have this surgery?

 A: If you are interested in weight loss surgery, please contact one of the physicians on the medical staff at Texas Health Dallas to schedule an appointment.
 The first step will be to attend an informal information seminar where you will meet the surgeon, learn about the program and have your questions answered.
 This is usually followed by an in-office consultation which includes a thorough medical and physical examination.
 Insurance specialists will also meet with you to discuss the insurance authorization process.
 Once approved, you will have routine laboratory evaluations and X-ray examinations.
 Depending on your medical history, your surgeon may also require further testing with a heart and lung specialist to prepare you for anesthesia.
 Your surgeon will discuss these requirements with you.

 Q: Once I decide this is something I want to do, how long before I can have surgery?

-A: The entire process from the initial point of contact to the day of surgery can vary from person to person.
+A: The entire process from the initial point of contact to the day of surgery can vary.
 The length of time depends on how quickly you schedule and complete any necessary appointments and testing.
 The time before surgery is also affected by the insurance authorization process.
 The entire process takes between one to three months on average.
 Please understand each person's needs are different.